psyb0t/piraterf/README.md

 This will get your Pi Zero connected via USB with SSH access so you can actually deploy PIrateRF to the bastard.
 Don't skip this step or you'll be fucked trying to connect to your Pi later!

+**Credentials setup**: During the Pi Zero setup tutorial, I used username `fucker`, hostname `piraterf.local`, password `FUCKER`.
+Use these same credentials if you don't want to get confused with the rest of this tutorial - otherwise go ahead and set up some lame ass shit with your own credentials.

 **🌐 INTERNET SHARING REQUIRED**: After USB connection is working, you MUST share internet from your computer to the Pi Zero.
 The setup scripts need to download packages and dependencies.
 Your Pi Zero connects via USB but has no internet unless you share it from your host computer.

 **Set up internet sharing on Ubuntu/Linux** (complete fucking setup):